SPOTLIGHT ON BETTE McLAURIN... PART TWO!

 released in 1952

 For an excellent biography of Bette, written by J.C.
 Marion, please click HERE.

-Click on an option below to listen to "I May Hate Myself In The Morning" by Bette McLaurin and Her Friends [The Striders] using RealPlayer.
+Click on an option below to listen to "I May Hate Myself In The Morning" by Bette McLaurin and Her Friends [The Striders] in CD quality using RealPlayer.

 FOR SPOTLIGHT ON BETTE McLAURIN...
 PART 1, PLEASE CLICK "DO YOU KNOW WHY"/"MY DREAMS OF YOU"